As a future university student, you may have fears about the workload, but I'm here to help!

 In university, this is almost completely inverted.
-You usually aren't directly punished if you skip class, your professors may not remind you of due dates and they certainly won't ask to meet with your parents to discuss your progress.
+You usually aren't directly punished if you skip class, your professors may not remind you of due dates and they certainly won't ask to meet with your parents.

 Instead, these responsibilities are left to you.
-You'll quickly learn that it's in your best interest to attend class, that you should keep track of your projects' due dates and complete all the assigned readings you're given.
+You'll quickly learn that it's in your best interest to attend class, keep track of due dates and complete all the assigned readings you're given.
 You're also responsible for monitoring your progress and holding yourself accountable when you get off track.

-But don't think this independence means that you can't ask for help.
+But don't think this independence means you can't ask for help.
 You're independent, but you're never abandoned!
 While it can be nerve-racking, talking to your professors is not as scary as you think.
 They're here to help you, but you have to reach out to them to receive that help.

 3. You must do more in-depth research

-High school provides an introduction to the world of research, but unfortunately, high school students don't enjoy the same access to academic resources that university students do.
+High school provides an introduction to the world of research, but as a high school student, you don't have the same access to academic resources that you do as a university student.

-You usually buy textbooks for your classes, but you must go beyond citing these if you want to create a well-researched project.
+Though you usually buy textbooks for your classes, you must go beyond citing these if you want to create a well-researched project.
 You'll also need to let go of the idea that if something exists, Google will be able to supply it for you.

 4. You’re often asked questions that don't have answers yet

-This was the greatest difference that I noticed between high school and university.
-My high school teachers would often assign work that asked questions with specific, right-or-wrong answers.
+This was the most remarkable difference that I noticed between high school and university.
+My high school teachers usually assigned work that asked questions with specific, right-or-wrong answers.

-Our replies weren't supposed to conform to built-in answers, because no certain answers exist for these questions.
+Our replies weren't supposed to conform to built-in answers because no specific answers exist for these questions.
 The class was designed to get us thinking in new ways, not to test how many facts we had been able to memorize.

-Perhaps most importantly, I felt as though participating in these conversations could be the first step in helping change the world.
+Perhaps most importantly, I felt that participating in these conversations could be the first step in helping change the world.
 Because there are no definitive answers to many of the questions your professors will ask you, you will be taking steps into new intellectual territory.